IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Those pipelines with fixed costs>0 are considered candidates and can be installed.

 If the lower and upper bounds of investment decisions are very close (with a difference \<1e-4) to 0 or 1, they are converted into 0 and 1.
 To forbid investment on a candidate pipeline, set `InvestmentUp` to `1e-5`: it falls below the snap threshold and is internally converted to 0.
-A blank cell or 0 in this column is interpreted as "no upper bound" (full `p.u.` allowed) and lets the candidate be freely chosen by the optimisation.
+A blank cell or 0 in this column is interpreted as "no upper bound" (full `p.u.` allowed) and lets the candidate be freely chosen by the optimization.

 # Flow-Based Market Coupling Method